Germanized/AudioEditingCodeUIVersion/README.md

 This repository contains the official code release for ***Zero-Shot Unsupervised and Text-Based Audio Editing Using DDPM Inversion***, along with a graphical user interface provided by Germanized.

+### known bug/tweak
+the progress in the terminal or gui wont show untill it is done or has encountered an error i have spent nights trying to figure this out to no avail but the app still works

 <!-- omit in toc -->
 ## Table of Contents